-Granola and oatmeal are two popular breakfast foods sharing some similarities.
+As a Certified Health Coach many of my clients ask about granola and oatmeal, two popular breakfast foods.
 Granola contains oats causing many people to wonder about their differences.
 Let’s answer, what’s the difference between granola and oatmeal?

 Granola is made from dried oats and wheat bound together with a sweetener like honey.
 Oatmeal is made by hulling and steaming whole oat grains which are rolled or chopped.
-Oatmeal is consumed by cooking or soaking the oats in water or milk while granola is typically consumed dry or in milk or yogurt.
+It is consumed by cooking or soaking the oats in water or milk while granola is typically consumed dry.

 This article will include a side-by-side comparison of the nutrients contained in both.
 In addition, I’ll examine their tastes, textures, glycemic index, satiety index, prices, storage methods and health benefits.

 In addition to coaching clients about them, I’ve purchased, researched and consumed both prior to, during and sometimes after writing this article.

 Granola vs Oatmeal: The Difference